privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F4DELEGATECALL_FASTATICCALL.md

 The circuit takes current `rw_counter` as next call's `call_id` to make sure each call has a unique `call_id`.

-It pops the 7 words for opcode `CALL` or 6 words for opcode `STATICCALL` from stack, and take `result` of execution from prover to and push it to stack instantly.
+It pops 7 words for opcode `CALL` or 6 words for both `DELEGATECALL` and `STATICCALL` opcodes from stack, and take `result` of execution from prover to and push it to stack instantly.
 The reason it pushes the `result` before execution is to avoid the redundancy that every terminating `ExecutionState` needs to do the push.
 And it can do this because the `result` will also be in call context and checked in terminating `ExecutionState`s.

 It then checks the new call `is_persistent` only if current `is_persistent` and `result` of execution is success.
 If the new call is not persistent is due to current's call is not persistent, we need to propagate the `rw_counter_end_of_reversion` to make sure every state update has a corresponding reversion.